 Helping the Scottish Community ...

-The Trust is currently accepting applications for funding with a closing date of 28th February 2014.
+The Trust is currently accepting applications for funding with a closing date of 5.00pm on Tuesday 28th February 2017.

 If you want to know more, there's a lot of helpful information in our FAQs that can help you decide if you should apply to the Trust.